 - Boston residents: The average taxi cab spends up to 18 hours per day driving around the city.
 Using hybrid cars reduces pollution and tailpipe emissions by 50-80%.
 Engine exhaust includes fine particulate matter, nitrogen compounds, and volatile organic compounds.
 These chemicals are unhealthy for everyone, and are especially harmful to people with asthma or heart disease.
 Less pollution is also important to slow climate change.

-To participate, the owner of the taxi must request approval of the Hackney Division to put a new CleanAir Cab vehicle on the road.
-You can get more information by calling the Hackney Division at 617-343-4475 or by visiting their web site.
+Are you a cab owner?
+Consider purchasing a hybrid or alternative fuel vehicle the next time you have to replace a car.
+To enroll,, request approval of the Hackney Division to put a new CleanAir Cab vehicle on the road.
+Call the Hackney Division at 617-343-4475 or visit their website.

 Are you a taxi customer?
 Look for the green stripe that marks CleanAir Cab vehicles or ask for a CleanAir Cab when you call for a pickup.